 That Robert Spallina and Donald Tescher informed Eliot and others the day Simon died that Theodore was going to be the successor trustee and PR of the Estate and Trusts of Shirley because he was the oldest living child and that was the law in Florida.

 That later Spallina and Tescher stated they discovered documents, the Will and Shirley Trust that actually named Theodore as the Trustee contradicting their prior claims that Theodore was only a successor as the oldest living child, after Eliot had contacted a lawyer and found this was not always true.

+That Eliot asked for copies of wills and trusts and was told by Spallina they were not giving them out at this time, he didn’t have to give them to Eliot, there were no documents, and what documents etc… etc…and various other excuses until he was forced to retain counsel that later received forged, altered and tainted documents.

 That it seems to defy logic and raise the brow in a case already fraught with document tampering by several parties that Shirley would draft documents completely disinheriting and considering Theodore deceased for all purposes and for distributions made thereunder and then contradict those claims and name him as alleged trustee.
-That Eliot has challenged this document as fraudulent for these reasons and more.
+In essence Shirley would have created a direct conflict of interest knowing that any disinherited child would be bitter That Eliot has challenged this document as fraudulent for these reasons and more.

 That Theodore has been accused by the Creditor Stansbury of having architected a scheme to defraud him of over two million dollars in the Creditors action against the Estates of Simon and Shirley.